 The third major defeated power, the Ottoman empire, had its fate meted out to it by the Treaty of Sèvres (1920).
 This broadly reduced the empire to the borders of modern-day Turkey, leaving the bulk of the Middle East to be shared out between Britain and France (as League of Nation Mandate Territories).

 As for Turkey itself, the immediate post-war years found it in conflict with Greece, caused by Greek ambitions to take Ottoman territory.
-The Turks, under their nationalist leader Mustafa Kemal Pasha, eventually drove the Greeks out, abolished the sultanate, and established a republic, with a new capital in Ankara, in the centre of the country (Istanbul lay on its European periphery).
+The Turks, under their nationalist leader Mustafa Kemal Pasha, eventually drove the Greeks out, abolished the sultanate, and established a republic, with a new capital in Ankara, in the center of the country (Istanbul lay on its European periphery).